 A few weeks ago, I was a passenger in a car traveling on northbound Interstate 95 approaching the exit for Route 100 in Howard County, Maryland.
 As I was looking upon the grassy median, I started to wonder—why wasn't there a wooden cross situated on the side of the road with my name on it?
 I realize to some; this might appear to be a strange question-- mainly since I am alive, and a wooden cross often represents a scene of a fatal car accident.
 Being alive at that moment, for me, was indeed a mystery.

 So, please, allow me to rewind time for just a moment as I explain an incident that occurred on October 8, 2017, at about 8:30 p.m.
 On this evening, I was driving my car on 95 North.
-All of the sudden, for reasons unknown, my car went out of control.
+All of the sudden, for reasons unknown, my car went out of control (we have since learned my front driver's side tire blew).
 The next memory is of a paramedic treating me.
 It all happened in a matter of seconds, I had just gotten on 95, and I was traveling at the posted speed limit, and the road was clear.
 Despite traveling the speed limit and having a clear roadway, my car was spinning out of control, and my last memory was a white SUV passing me.
 My only thought was "this is not going to end well."
 I do not recall impact or being extracted from my car, but I do recall that brief moment of clarity in the ambulance.
 This brief moment of allowed me the opportunity to identify a familiar face of the paramedic treating me.
 I recalled her face from my previous ministry as a Chaplain for the Howard Country Fire and Rescue.
 Just as quickly as I regained consciousness, I lost it again, only to wake up at the University of Maryland Shock Trauma.

 As I had awakened again, I was greeted by a Maryland State Trooper.
 I was very disoriented, but the conversation with the trooper I recall very well.
 The trooper commented that he was happy to have the ability to speak with me.
 You see, the trooper explained that from the appearance of the accident scene he did not think I was going to be alive.
 From the pictures, it was evident this accident was significant, but fortunately for me, I only sustained six broken bones, and I was spared from having any permeant injuries.
 The best news of all is that my injuries did not require surgery.
 However, my injuries were severe enough that I was admitted for five weeks of medical treatment and rehabilitation.